There are numerous Costa Rica volcanoes that you have to visit.

 The Irazu Volcano is one of the active volcanoes in Costa Rica.
-It is also the highest and largest in the country, standing 3.432 meters or 11,260 feet tall.
+It is also the highest and largest of the Costa Rica volcanoes, standing 3.432 meters or 11,260 feet tall.
 It is classified as an active stratovolcano.

 The volcano is part of a national park bearing the same name.
 The Irazu Volcano National Park is frequented by visitors who would especially like to hike through the Irazu Volcano’s Diego de la Haya crater.